sabinahung/pet-ownership-taiwan/README.md

 3. Two counties showed up in both cat and dog top five lists

 ## Data collection process
-I used two datasets to complete this project.
+I used two datasets to complete this project:
 1. One from the [open data site](https://data.coa.gov.tw/open_search.aspx?id=ccezNvv4oYbO) maintained by Ministry of Agriculture in Taiwan.
 2. Another from an [interactive map](https://www.pet.gov.tw/PetsMap/PetsMap.aspx) of the pet registration system.

 The data collection for the open data was simple.
 They've complied the data so it is retrievable with an API and also available in csv.

 The data collection of the interactive map was what took me the longest working on this project.
 I was accessing the data with Playwright and tried retrieving the table with `pd.read_html` and BeautifulSoup, but the table contains .many `</br>` and whitespaces which makes scraping difficult.
 At one point I was able to get the table into pandas dataframe, but it didn't come out in the format I prefered.
 All columns was squeezed into one cell.
-So I resorted to the most *straightforward* method -- copy and pasting to excel :)

-I am glad
+So I resorted to the most *straightforward* method -- copy and pasting to excel :) Nevertheless, I am glad that the excel sped up the data cleaning process very quick.
 ## Data analysis process